calvin-cs262-fall2020-teamA/Project/UsabilityTest.md

         4. You want to pick up your package today, but you don’t know the deskie hours.
 Find this information.
     2. Say you are a deskie, complete the following tasks:
         1. Log in as a deskie, use the username "deskie" and any password.
         2. The desk has just received a large white envelop for Emily Costa (eac2).
-Can you add this to the system?
+Add this package to the system.
         3. You want to look at the packages that still need to be picked up by "eac2".
-Can you do this?
+Find this information.
         4. You want to look at all packages that "ajf34" has already pickd up and are still waiting to be pickd up.
-Can you do this?
+Find this information.
         5. You are also a resident, and you need to check to see if you personally have any packages to pick up.
-Can you do this?
+Find this information.

 3. Final Observations – What are your concluding thoughts?
 Did the app have a nice feel to it?
 Was anything confusing to you as a first-time user?
 Would you consider using this app?